agiliumtrade-ai/copyfactory-javascript-sdk/readme.md

-# CopyFactory SDK for javascript (a member of [metaapi.cloud](https://metaapi.cloud) project)
+# CopyFactory trade copying API for javascript (a member of [metaapi.cloud](https://metaapi.cloud) project)

-CopyFactory is a powerful trade copying API which makes developing forex trade copying applications as easy as writing few lines of code.
+CopyFactory is a powerful copy trading API which makes developing forex trade copying applications as easy as writing few lines of code.

 CopyFactory API is a member of MetaApi project ([https://metaapi.cloud](https://metaapi.cloud)), a powerful cloud forex trading API which supports both MetaTrader 4 and MetaTrader 5 platforms.